-NanoPass MicronJet technology offers a significant edge over current methods of intradermal delivery with its high consistency, low leakage rate and high success rate evaluated by bleb/wheal formation5-7.
+NanoPass’s MicronJetTM technology offers a significant edge over current methods of intradermal delivery with its high consistency, low leakage rate and high success rate evaluated by bleb/wheal formation5-7.
 Its microscopic size makes it less intimidating, reduces pain and as a result is preferred by a majority of subjects1,8,9.

+Sharper and more robust than regular needles, the NanoPass MicronJetTM microneedles are based on MEMS (Micro Electro Mechanical Systems) technology and are made of pure silicon crystal.
 Not to be confused with silicone oil or rubber, the silicon crystal is one of earth’s pure chemical elements known for its robustness and biocompatibility.
-The utilization of MEMS technology with thick-walled pyramid design has enabled the creation of elaborate miniature devices with unprecedented mechanical stability and structural precision.
+The utilization of MEMS technology with a thick-walled, patent protected, pyramid design has enabled the creation of elaborate miniature devices with unprecedented mechanical stability and structural precision.

 NanoPass currently produces hollow microneedles for intradermal

 injection and can produce solid micro-projections on demand

 Frequently Asked Questions

 Q. What should I do in case of leakage?

 A. Follow the common practice as with a regular needle and syringe

 Q. What are the main causes of major leakage?